Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: Learning Score-Based Generative Priors for MMSE Denoising

 As in Line~\ref{post_v_B} of Algorithm~\ref{alg:turbo_cs}, only the trace of the posterior covariance matrix is needed, rather than the covariance matrix itself.
 By noting in \eqref{2nd_order_tweedie} the simple relation between the posterior covariance matrix and the second-order score function, it suffices to only match the trace of the second-order score function for posterior variance evaluation.
 The simplified objective is expressed as

 We combine \eqref{2nd_dsm_trace} for all $\sigma \in \{\sigma_i\}_{i=1}^L$ to obtain the following unified objective for training the second-order score model:

 where $\lambda_2(\sigma_i)$ is the weighting factor depending on $\sigma_i$.
 In practice, one can first train a first-order score model, and then freeze it when applied to second-order score learning.
-Alternatively, the two score models can be trained both at once by disabling gradient backpropagation from the second-order training objective \eqref{2nd_dsm_unified} to the first-order score model.
+Alternatively, the two score models can be trained jointly by disabling gradient backpropagation from the second-order training objective \eqref{2nd_dsm_unified} to the first-order score model.